 4. Supportive and additional treatments

 Local therapies are treatments that are given directly to the area where the cancer is located.
 Radiation and surgery are the two most common forms of local therapy for treating metastatic breast cancer.
-In some cases, local treatment can be used to help reduce the cancer.
-In most cases, it is used to help treat the side effects of the cancer.
+Local treatments can sometimes shrink or control cancer in one area, but most often they are used to relieve pain or other symptoms.
 These treatments can be used to:

 • Treat a small number of metastases (oligometastatic breast cancer)

-The brain is a common site for breast cancer to spread in people with HER2+ breast cancer.
+The brain is a common site for breast cancer to spread in people with HER2 posiive breast cancer.
 These are called brain metastases.
 The three local forms of treatment for brain metastases include:

-• Surgery can be performed if there are 1-2 lesions that can be safely removed.
+• Surgery can be performed if there are 1 or 2 lesions that can be safely removed

-• Stereotactic radiation therapy can be administered if there are a few lesions in the brain.
-This form of radiation can target specific areas instead of the whole brain.
-For more information on this form of radiation click here.
+• Stereotactic radiation therapy can be used if there are a few lesions in the brain.
+For more information on this form of radiation click here

-• Whole brain radiation delivers radiation to the entire brain.
+• Whole brain radiation delivers radiation to the entire brain when there are many lesions

-The bones are a common site for breast cancer to spread in people with HR+ breast cancer.
+The bones are a common site for breast cancer to spread in people with HR positive breast cancer.
 These are called bone metastases.
 In addition to radiation therapy and surgery, bone-strengthening medications may be used to help treat your bone metastases:

 5. Monitoring treatment progress and disease progression